Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Introduction

 \subsection{Results}

 We now develop the various results of the paper, and their role in the previous considerations.

-\textbf{Complex setting.} We consider enumeration of curves in the total space of a line bundles $\L$ over an elliptic curve $\E$.
-The degree of the line bundle $\L$ is denoted by $\delta$.
-If we assume $\delta\neq 0$, then, the total space of the projectivization of $\L$ and $\L^{-1}$, as well as line bundles obtained from $\L$ by translation in $\E$ yield total spaces which are biholomorphic.
-The total space is denoted by $\CC F_\delta$, with $\delta>0$.
+\textbf{Complex setting.} We consider enumeration of curves in $\CC F$, which is either $\CC F_\delta$ or some $\CC F_{0,\alpha}$ for a generic choice of $\alpha$.
 A curve in $\CC F_\delta$ is said to be of bidegree $(d_1,d_2)$ if it realizes the homology class $d_1 E_0+d_2 F$, where $E_0$ is the class of the zero section, and $F$ the class of a fiber.
-The number of genus $g$ curves of bidegree $(d_1,d_2)$ passing through $\delta d_1+2d_2+g-1$ points in general position is denoted by $N_{g,(d_1,d_2)}^{\bullet,\delta,\mathrm{cpx}}$.
-The genus of a curve $\CC C$ is defined to be $g=1-\chi(\CC C)$.
-The curves may be reducible.
-For the number of reducible curves, one removes the $\bullet$.
+The number of genus $g$ irreducible curves of bidegree $(d_1,d_2)$ passing through $\delta d_1+2d_2+g-1$ points in general position is denoted by $N_{g,(d_1,d_2)}^{\delta,\mathrm{cpx}}$.
+The count including reducible curves is denoted with a $\bullet$.
+This count happens not no depend on the choice of the point configuration as long as it is generic, nor the choice of the elliptic curve, and only depends on the surface through the degree $\delta$.
+See Section \ref{section complex setting} for details.